evaou/geolocation-intent-with-azure-ai-services/README.md

 ## <a name='WhendoweneedGeolocationIntentservice'></a>When do we need Geolocation Intent service?

-Here come a scenario to help us understand the demand and then a demo to show how Geolocation Intent service can support us.
+Here comes a scenario to help us understand the demand and then a demo to show how Geolocation Intent service can support us.

 ### <a name='Scenario'></a>Scenario